-Old Mill Plaza, Suite 400 • Newton, KS 67114 • Phone: (316) 283-8746 • www.aplawpa.com here are essentially five ways an individual can transfer property to their loved ones upon their death.
-Depending on the age of the persons who will be receiving property or the dynamics among family members who are receiving the property, it is important to choose your method of transfer very carefully.
+Old Mill Plaza, 301 N. Main, Suite 400 • Newton, KS 67114 • Phone: (316) 283-8746 • www.aplawpa.com here are essentially five ways an individual can transfer property to their loved ones upon their death.
+Depending on the age of the dynamics among family members who are receiving the property, it is important to choose your method of transfer very carefully.

-Transferring Property Upon Your Death
+Transferring Property upon Your Death